Dental Crowns in Beverly Hills

-Majestically named, dental crowns have the ability to take your smile from pauper-like to princely – restoring shape, size, and strength while greatly improving appearance at the same time.
-Dental crowns fully encapsulate the tooth, visibly covering areas from the gum line and above and providing an aesthetic mask – and practical protection – for cracked or near-broken teeth.
+Dental crowns have the ability to take your smile from pauper-like to princely restoring shape, size, and strength while greatly improving appearance.
+As a form of cosmetic dentistry, dental crowns fully encapsulate the tooth, visibly covering areas from the gum line and above and providing an aesthetic mask and practical protection for cracked or near-broken teeth.
+At Bedford Dental Group, our Beverly Hills cosmetic dentists can help you feel confident your damaged teeth will be beautiful again.

 The Dental Crown Procedure